 MMO: You spent a brief time with the New York Mets in 2013.
 What were your thoughts on New York and your time spent there?

 MMO: You spent a season as a life coach for the Washington Nationals after your playing career.
-What does someone in that role do, is it talking with younger prospects and players and helping them through situations?
+What does someone in that role do?
+Is it talking with younger prospects and players and helping them through various situations?

-Rick: Yeah exactly what it was.
+Rick: Yeah, exactly what it was.
 I’ll share my experiences on and off the field.
-You look at my career and say man, I have a lot to offer experience wise.
+You look at my career and say I have a lot to offer experience wise.
 Whether that be personal stuff with the family or stuff I went through on the field.
-And trying to channel my inner Harvey Dorfman and the things he taught me and just give back to those kids in that role, the advice role, the mentor role.
-And I enjoyed it, I liked being around them, it was fun and it was one of those things that I’m glad I did it.
+Trying to channel my inner Harvey Dorfman and the things he taught me and just give back to those kids in that role, the advice role, the mentor role.
+I enjoyed it, I liked being around them, it was fun and it was one of those things that I’m glad I did it.

 MMO: In the book you discuss sitting down with former right-hander Steve Blass, who also went through the yips after having several successful seasons in the majors prior.
 What was that conversation like for you, and did it aid in helping you try to understand it more?